M-J-Bauer/ItsyBitsy-SAMD21-Synth/README.md

 # Sigma-6 Sound Synthesizer
 MIDI Sound Synth app using Additive Synthesis technique runs on a 32-bit MCU.

 For details of concept, design and operation, please refer to the PDF doc.
-But, please keep in mind this document applies to a variant of the synth without the user interface (LCD screen and control panel).
+But please keep in mind this document applies to a variant of the synth incorporating a user interface (LCD screen and control panel), whereas the software provided here does not support the control panel.
+All setup and patch programming is done by MIDI messages.
 Details of the hardware platform and synth operation will be posted shortly.

+A future revision will support analog CV (control voltage) inputs for control of pitch, modulation, expression, etc, so that one or more Sigma-6 "voice modules" can be incorporated into a modular eurorack system.
+The voice module will support an optional user interface comprising a graphic OLED display and data entry pot.

 This repo contains an Arduino "sketch" (program) which runs on a synth module based on the Adafruit "ItsyBitsy M0 Express" (ATSAMD21) MCU board.
 The same firmware runs on compatible MCU boards, e.g. the Chinese 'RobotDyn' SAMD21 M0-mini.